HazMat Transportation Incidents: Using the Emergency Response Guidebook

 By using the ERG, public health workers will become more aware of the hazardous materials being used in or transported through their communities.
 This should make them better able to prepare their local health department's response plan for an appropriate response.
 By becoming familiar with the ERG, public health professionals will also be more knowledgeable in talking to other first responders.

 NOTE: You will need a copy of the Emergency Response Guidebook (ERG2008) to take this course.
 Your local Emergency Management Office will generally have copies available.
-The ERG is available to download from the Department of Transportation website (opens new window).
+The ERG is available to download from the Pipeline and Hazardous Materials Safety Administration (PHMSA) website (opens new window).
 You can also buy a copy on Amazon (opens new window).

 The primary audience is bioterrorism coordinators, environmental health staff, and other public health staff who might be involved in emergency response.
 This course could also be used to train other first responders such as EMS and firefighters.